The less-travelled Stuart Highway Top End roadtrip cruises into number 88 on Australian Traveller‘s ‘100 amazing places you haven’t been to yet‘.

 If you continue on up onto the Arnhem Highway towards Jabiru, however, you could do worse than time your drive so you can get into a Barkly Big Brekky at the Barkly Homestead, and then take a moment at the Corroboree Park Tavern to view buffalo and saltwater crocodiles, or stop and stay the night so you can swim the saltwater pool.

-Return to: 100 Amazing Places You Haven’t Been to Yet
+Check our more of the 100 Amazing Places You Haven’t Been to Yet